vorpalnet/blade/SECURITY.md

 ## 6. Transport security — TLS everywhere (HTTPS / SIPS / t3s)

-Driven by the UHG/Optum mandate that all apps be TLS-encrypted by 2027 — HTTPS and SIPS only.
+Driven by a customer mandate that all apps be TLS-encrypted by 2027 — HTTPS and SIPS only.
 BLADE-side, this is tooling plus an operator switch;
 OCCAS terminates TLS for both HTTP and SIP.
 The WARs themselves do **not** force TLS: developers keep plain HTTP on :7001/:8001, and a customer goes